 We’re of the mindset that there’s only one way to pack, and that’s to pack light.
 Packing light saves time, money, and stress on bodies and on our planet.
 Think about the time spent waiting for baggage to be unloaded.
 Think about the money spent on having to pay for checked luggage.
 Think about the stress of worrying about lost or stolen luggage.
 Remember too the stress on our bodies as we lift, lower, carry and cart around heavy suitcases.
 And there is the impact on the environment; less luggage means less fuel used to carry it).
-In our quest to bring you the best (and highest quality) information on packing light, we’ve compiled our favorite packing light tips from these 35 links to show you how to pack light.
+In our quest to bring you the best (and highest quality) information on packing light, we’ve compiled our Ultimate Guide to Packing Light: 45 Tips for How to Pack Light.

 Make a List